rdahis/rdahis.github.io/index.md

 <img src="./files/pictures/profile.jpg" alt="profile" style="width: 280px;" align="right"  />

 Welcome to my website!
 I am a 6th year PhD candidate in Economics at Northwestern University.

-I do research in Development, Political Economy, and Environmental Economics, with an agenda on decentralization, public service delivery, deforestation, and racial inequality.
+My research is in Development, Political Economy, and Environmental Economics, with an agenda on decentralization, public service delivery, deforestation, and racial inequality.

 I am on the job market this year and available for interviews before, during, and after the 2021 EEA and ASSA meetings.